ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/embedded-systems/Cloud-Native-deployment-on-hybrid-edge-systems/k3s.md

 ```output
 offline
 ```
-3. Make sure the created pod above was deleted.
+3. Make sure the created pod above was deleted:
 ```bash
 kubectl get pods -A
 ```